START A CANYON FRIENDS GROUP

 Building Canyon/Creek Friends Groups

 To build a new canyon Friends group, we start with an educational tour.
 We distribute, door to door, 1,000-3,000 invitations to a free educational tour in the neighborhood canyon.
 At these events we collect names and contacts for those interested in the Friends Group.
-Tour guides include Canyon Staff as well as knowledgeable volunteers and experts in native plants and San Diego wildlife.
+Tour guides include SD Canyonlands staff as well as knowledgeable volunteers and experts in native plants and San Diego wildlife.

 We later invite tour participants and other local residents and stakeholders surrounding the canyon to attend an organizational meeting of the new Friends Group.
 At these meetings we train and enroll leaders.
 The attendees take on a variety of responsibilities.